 Power BI Filled Maps fill the Map with colors based on the geological data that you provide.
 Let me show you how to Create a Filled Map in Power BI with example.

-For this Power BI Filled Map demonstration we are going to use the World Population data that we downloaded from the Data bank (in Excel format).
-Please refer Connect to Excel article to understand the steps involved in working with Excel.
+For this Power BI Filled Map demonstration, we are going to use the World Population data that we downloaded from the Data bank (in Excel format).
+Please refer Connect to the Excel article to understand the steps involved in working with Excel.

 How to Create a Filled Map in Power BI

 Click on the Filled Map under the Visualization section.
-This will automatically convert a Map into a Filled Map.
+It converts a Map into a Filled Map.

 Next, Drag and Drop the 2016 Population from Fields section to Legend region.

-From the above screenshot, you can see the Power BI filled map that represent in the country wise population in the year 2016
+From the above screenshot, you can see the filled map that represents in the country-wise population in the year 2016

 Create a Filled Map in Power BI Approach 2

 First, click on the filled Map under the Visualization section.
-This will automatically create a filled Map with dummy data as shown in below screenshot.
+It automatically creates a filled Map with dummy data, as shown in the screenshot below.

-In order to add data to a Power BI filled Map, we have to add required fields:
+To add data to a Power BI filled Map, we have to add the required fields:

-- Location: Please specify the Geological Column that represent the Bubbles.
+- Location: Please specify the Geological Column that represents the Bubbles.

-- Latitude and Longitude: If your data has latitude and longitude information then you can them to get the exact location.
+- Latitude and Longitude: If your data has latitude and longitude information, then you can use them to get the exact location.

-- Size: Specify the Column that represent the Bubbles size.
+- Size: Specify the Column that represents the Bubbles size.

-- Color Saturation: Any Numeric value that will decide the bubbles color.
+- Color Saturation: Any Numeric value that decides the color of the bubble.

-Let me drag the country name from Fields section to Location Section.
-You can do this by dragging the country name to Location section, or simply check mark the country name column.
+Let me drag the country name from the Fields section to the Location Section.
+You can do this by dragging the country name to the Location section, or simply checkmark the country name column.

-Next, let me add the 2016 population to legend section.
+Next, let me add the 2016 population to the legend section.
 Now you see the filled map